yuichkun/raycast-anki-ai-agent/spec.md

 A single AI tool that handles the entire card creation workflow:
 - Receives content from user via Raycast AI
-- Accepts deck ID (number) from configured mappings
+- Accepts deck ID (number) from configured deck configurations
-- Validates deck ID against current mappings (prevents accidental use of unconfigured decks)
+- Validates deck ID against current deck configurations (prevents accidental use of unconfigured decks)
 - Formats card based on user's system prompt configuration
 - Automatically checks for duplicates before creating
 - Shows confirmation with preview (displays deck name for clarity)
 - If duplicate found: offers to update existing or create new
 - Creates or updates card in Anki via AnkiConnect
-- If called with invalid deck ID: returns helpful error message instructing AI to call `get-deck-mappings` first
+- If called with invalid deck ID: returns helpful error message instructing AI to call `get-deck-configurations` first

 ### 3. Configuration Command

 A separate Raycast command (non-AI) that provides a List interface where users can:
-- View their configured deck mappings
+- View their configured deck configurations
-- Add new deck mappings (select deck → assign purpose)
+- Add new deck configurations (select deck → assign purpose)
-- Remove deck mappings they no longer need
+- Remove deck configurations they no longer need
-- Store mappings in Raycast's LocalStorage
+- Store deck configurations in Raycast's LocalStorage

 Users only configure the decks they want to use, not all available decks.